-Q – I think I’ve received substandard medical treatment and I want to make a claim, but I don’t want to get any of the doctors/nurses into trouble.
+Q – I think I’ve received poor medical treatment which has caused damage to me and I want to make a claim, but I don’t want to get any of the doctors/nurses into trouble.
 Will there be repercussions for the clinicians if I go ahead?

-A – In short, the answer to this question is no. The litigation process is not intended to be a punitive process for the clinicians involved – the purpose is solely to recover compensation for harm/loss suffered as a result of negligence.
+A – The litigation process is not intended to be a punitive process for the clinicians involved – the purpose is solely to recover compensation for harm/loss suffered as a result of negligence.
 There are separate bodies called the General Medical Council (GMC) and the Nursing and Midwifery Council (NMC) who deal with the regulation and disciplining of clinicians whose practices have been called into question.

-Most of these cases are settled before this stage, meaning it is only in a limited number of claims that there will be a decision made by a court.
+Most cases are settled before a full court hearing, meaning it is only in a limited number of claims that there will be a decision made by a court.
 Where cases do go to court, hearings are open to the public and decisions made by the court are also available publicly, meaning if there is a finding of negligence against a medical professional of any kind, this can become public knowledge.

 Q – What constitutes ‘negligence’ in the first place?